 Shareholders have the potential to make money from dividends and/or from capital appreciation, but they can also lose money if the company performs poorly.
 The value of stocks is based on a company’s performance on the stock exchange.
 Shareholders can trade their stocks on the stock exchange, and when sold, the shares can be worth more or less than their original cost.

 Stockholders have the potential to make money from dividends as well as from capital appreciation if the stocks increase in value.
 Stockholders also have the potential to lose money if the company does poorly and stocks decrease in value.
-The value of the stocks fluctuates with changes in market conditions.
+The value of the shares fluctuates with changes in market conditions.
 Investing in stocks involves a risk, and a general rule of thumb is that the higher the risk, the greater the potential reward.
 However, a risk is always involved, and investors should be sure they know the risks as well as the potential benefits before deciding to invest in stocks.

 Speaking of risk, make sure you know what your exposure to risk is and how it might affect your overall investments.
 As an example, if you are 30 years old, you have more time to recover from an up or down market swing than say someone in their 60s.
-As we age, the reduction of risk becomes more and more important; we begin to move from accumulation to preservation.
+As we age, the reduction of risk becomes more and more critical; we begin to move from accumulation to preservation.
 Being too cautious can also be dangerous if your asset allocation does not match inflation.

 A balanced approach can often be the best approach.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.